What is the Safest Flooring for Seniors?

 Pros:

 • Natural look: Laminate flooring is a budget-friendly brother of hardwood.
-It imitates the natural wood, and also comes in a variety of design options.
+It imitates the natural wood and comes in a variety of design options.

-• Cost: The material and installation fees are significantly cheaper than natural analog, making it a great choice in terms of budget.
+• Cost: The material and installation fees are cheaper than natural analogs, making it a great choice.

-• Great for DIY projects: Laminate became an extremely popular floor renovation option, as it’s easy to install without professional help.
+• Great for DIY projects: Laminate became a popular floor renovation option, as it’s easy to install without professional help.

 Cons:

-• Hard: As well as hardwood floors, laminate won’t soften the fall in case of an accident.
+• Hard: Laminate won’t soften the fall in case of an accident.

 • Noisy: Many homeowners note that laminate is a highly noisy material that can cause inconvenience if you’re wearing shoes at home, own animals, or simply drop stuff.